salesforcecli/plugin-data/messages/bulk.upsert.md

 - Bulk upsert records to a custom object and wait 5 minutes for the command to complete:

-  <%= config.bin %> <%= command.id %> --sobject MyObject**c --file files/file.csv --external-id MyField**c --wait 5
+  <%= config.bin %> <%= command.id %> --sobject MyObject__c --file files/file.csv --external-id MyField__c --wait 5

 # flags.sobjecttype

-Salesforce object, either standard or custom, that you want to upsert records to.
+API name of the Salesforce object, either standard or custom, that you want to upsert records to.

 # flags.csvfile